Follow TV Tropes

 • All There in the Manual:

 • The names of USA 2's drivers are in-game, but aren't too obvious to spot.
-Thanks to USA 2's official soundtrack, their names are clearly heard: Johnny, Noel, Mitch, and Tom Brown.
+Thanks to the game's official soundtrack, their names are clearly heard: Johnny, Noel, Mitch, and Tom Brown.

 • The courses are only referred to by difficulty level in the arcades, but they have official names.
 Three-Seven Speedway, Dinosaur Canyon, and Seaside Street Galaxy are the courses from the first game; Astro Waterfall Speedway,note Joypolis 2020 Amusement Park, and Virtua City are the courses from the sequel.

-• All the Worlds Are a Stage: The Updated Re-release of Daytona USA 2, Power Edition, adds a new "Challenge" course that combines the original three circuits into a point-to-point race.
+• All the Worlds Are a Stage: The Updated Re-release of Daytona USA 2, Power Edition, adds a new "Challenge" course that combines the original three circuits into a point-to-point race (with some minor alterations to track layouts and starting positions to help the courses better flow into one another).
+Specifically, the order goes Advanced > Expert > Beginner, ending with a single-lap sprint to the finish on the SEGA International Speedway that sees racers entering the track from the pit lane.

-• Arcade-Perfect Port: The 2011 release is the first game in the series that doesn't compromise anything from the original arcade game.
+• Arcade-Perfect Port: The 2011 release of Daytona USA is the first port of the original game that didn't compromise anything from the arcade original.

 • Artistic License – Cars: